 Keep a continuous watch on your direct traffic and followers.
 Not all campaign goals will be to increase followers but it can be a direct result of a Sparked ad.
 When analyzing a specific ad, compare it to how it performed against previous assets.
 What was the production quality?
 What was the identity of the Spark Ad?
 What was the intended result?
 By testing different types of UGC produced by creators and in-house, determine which assets your audience engaged with more and double down in that area working with the creator to produce more content or find similar creators to diversify your feed.

 Finally, take a look at that CPA column – cost per action.
-This is the average amount of money you spent on a particular conversion (follow, click-thru, lead generation, etc.).
 The data received from TikTok Ads Manager only tells half the story.
 The CPA provided is just a result of the ad CPA, but additional determination must be made.
 Calculate your influencer’s fees and cost for goods provided in addition to platform fees.
 Based on these results, you can ask yourself: what is the total ROI, and could this be a worthwhile long-term process that can be duplicated and scaled?
 If the answer is yes, you’re well on your way to creating a TikTok UGC machine.
 If not, it’s time to look back at the drawing board and determine where you overspent or where you can make additional optimizations to improve your ROI.

 You’ve looked at your ROAS and ROI and determined that this is a sustainable ad platform – congratulations, you’ve now entered the UGC flywheel.